tsunami416604/azure-docs.hu-hu/articles/storage-java-how-to-use-table-storage.md

 A **CloudTableClient** object lets you get reference objects for tables and entities.
 The following code creates a **CloudTableClient** object and uses it to create a new **CloudTable** object which represents a table named "people".
-(Note: There are additional ways to create **CloudStorageAccount** objects; for more information, see **CloudStorageAccount** in the [Azure Storage Client SDK Reference].)
+(Note: There are additional ways to create **CloudStorageAccount** objects; for more information, see **CloudStorageAccount** in the [Azure Storage Client SDK Reference][Azure Storage Client SDK Reference].)

     try
     {
         // Retrieve storage account from connection-string.
         CloudStorageAccount storageAccount =
            CloudStorageAccount.parse(storageConnectionString);

        // Create the table client.
        CloudTableClient tableClient = storageAccount.createCloudTableClient();

        // Create the table if it doesn't exist.
        String tableName = "people";
        CloudTable cloudTable = new CloudTable(tableName,tableClient);
        cloudTable.createIfNotExists();
     }
     catch (Exception e)
     {